comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 An ideal setup would have a minimal attack surface and be easy to manage.
 The complexity of the setup should not increase as the number of environments increases.
 Luckily AWS last year [announced](https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/) just that!
 A new VPC feature called [Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/).

 In this architecture, all VPCs connect to a central *"router"* called a Transit Gateway.
 When all VPCs connect to the transit gateway, they could potentially access each other if their routing rules and security groups allow it.
-Furthermore, transit gateways can be shared across multiple accounts within the same organization.
+Furthermore, transit gateways can be shared across multiple accounts within the same organization, different organization or account.
 So it really doesn't matter which account or accounts the VPCs are in.

-This is one of the coolest features AWS has recently released.
 Resources from one AWS account can be shared across other accounts through a new AWS service called [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).

 In our case, we have the transit gateway in our master account and it is shared with our other AWS accounts for test and production environments.
 Once shared, each sub-account can see the shared resource(s).
 All they have to do next is to attach to this transit gateway and adjust the routing rules accordingly.